pawn-lang/samp-stdlib/README.md

 The master branch HEAD does not currently contain any RC libaries.

+## Why?

+The package management system built into the `sampctl` tool is based on GitHub (Similar to that of the Go language) so it simplifies the process to have the standard library stored here on GitHub too.
+This means there doesn't need to be any special-case code written for the standard library, it can just be a package like all others.

 ## Tags

 The latest version of the SA:MP includes introduce many more tags to functions and callbacks.
 These